 - Refrain from rearranging, misusing, or moving furniture, equipment, or materials.

 - Take responsibility for all personal belongings and refrain from informal reservation of space by depositing personal effects for prolonged periods.

 - Refrain from blocking the entrance/exit, aisles, doorways, stairwells or otherwise interfering with the free flow of pedestrian traffic.

-- Consume snack foods and drinks carefully to minimize distraction to others and damage to library materials.
-Take-out foods or deliveries of food are not permitted.
+- Consume drinks carefully to respect Carleton's mask policy, minimize distraction to others and damage to library materials.
+No food is permitted in the Library.
+Drinks are allowed if they're in a container with a lid and if your mask is only lifted temporarily to take a sip.
 Spills should be reported to Library staff immediately.

 Enforcement and Sanctions